To prepare a manuscript for submission to the IEEE Transactions on Microwave Theory and Techniques, follow the checklists:

 - Points of attention related to contents:

-- The Transactions generally requires that theory, measurements, and simulations be supported by careful comparisons.
+- The Transactions requires that theory, measurements, and simulations be supported by careful comparisons.
 If, at the decision of the Editor, the component or circuit can be fabricated, measured characteristics must be included.
-All papers with theoretical contributions must have independent verification with measurement-based validation strongly preferred.
+All papers with theoretical or numerical method contributions must have independent verification with measurement-based validation strongly preferred.

 - All papers describing a hybrid or monolithic RFIC should include a table that compares the circuit performance to the performance of circuits in the literature.